vula-africa/coding_tests/tests/batch_processing/README.md

     ```
 - **Bonus:** In 1–2 lines, explain **how you’d optimise this for 1M records**.

-We’re looking for **clean reasoning, clear architecture thinking, and code that your team would respect**.
+We’re looking for clean reasoning, well commented, clear architecture thinking, and code that your team would respect.

+Please then record a quick (sub-5 minute) loom video that explains your approach and trade-offs.